bolderflight/mavlink/README.md

 These are known to work with the same packages used in Teensy products.
 Also switching packages is known to work well, as long as it's only a package change.

-The *i2c_example* and *spi_example* targets create executables for communicating with the sensor using I2C or SPI communication, respectively.
-Each target also has a *_hex* for creating the hex file to upload to the microcontroller.
+The *mavlink_example* target also has a *_hex* for creating the hex file and an *_upload* for using the [Teensy CLI Uploader](https://www.pjrc.com/teensy/loader_cli.html) to flash the Teensy.
+Please note that the CMake build tooling is expected to be run under Linux or WSL, instructions for setting up your build environment can be found in our [build-tools repo](https://github.com/bolderflight/build-tools).

 # Namespace
 This library is within the namespace *bfs*